 Garden ready plants: Woad (Isatis tinctoria), Madder (Rubia tinctorum), Weld (Reseda luteola) and Dyer’s Chamomile (Anthemis tinctoria) plants sown and raised by us in South Oxfordshire.

-We still have a reasonable supply of garden ready Dyer’s Chamomile.
+Dyer’s Chamomile plants also sown this Spring are ready now.
 This beautiful perennial can be harvested by cutting near the base and will shoot again.
 It doesn’t seem to mind relatively poor land and does well at the backs of borders!
 We have been filling up all our odd corners with it and thoroughly recommend it as an easy to grow and pretty dye plant.

 We may also be able to help anyone wanting unusual dye plants (particularly those that are of specialist interest but don’t actually produce substantial quantities of dye).
 Please get in touch if you are looking for a specific plant or seeds.